Ernie O'Malley: Easter Rising and Irish Volunteers

-O'Malley was in his first year of studying medicine at University College Dublin (UCD) when the Easter Rising occurred in April 1916.
-He recalls that, on Easter Monday, he read the Proclamation of the Republic at the base of Nelson's Pillar.
-Of the leaders of the new “Provisional Government of the Irish Republic”, O'Malley had previously met Tom Clarke and Thomas MacDonagh.
+O'Malley was in his first year of studying medicine at University College Dublin when the Easter Rising, which was soon to leave an "indelible mark" on him, convulsed the city in April 1916.
+He recalls that, on Easter Monday, he saw a new flag of green, white and orange on top of the General Post Office in Sackville Street (now O'Connell Street) and later read the Proclamation of the Republic at the base of Nelson's Pillar.
+Of the leaders of the new "Provisional Government of the Irish Republic", O'Malley had previously met Tom Clarke and Thomas MacDonagh.

-O'Malley was almost persuaded by some anti-Rising friends to join them in defending Trinity College Dublin against the rebels should they attempt to take it.
-In On Another Man's Wound, O'Malley writes that he was offered the use of a rifle if he would return later and assist them.
+O'Malley was almost persuaded by some anti-rising friends to join them in defending Trinity College against the rebels should they attempt to take it.
+O'Malley writes that he was offered the use of a rifle if he would return later and assist them.
 On his way home, he encountered an acquaintance who observed that O'Malley would be shooting fellow Irishmen, for whom he had no hatred, if he took that rifle.
 However, O'Malley recalls that his main feeling was one of mere annoyance at the inconvenience the fighting was causing.
-O'Malley kept a diary of what he saw during the Rising, including looting.
+O'Malley kept a diary of what he saw during the rising, including looting.

 After some thought, he decided that his sympathies lay with the nationalists: only Irish people had the right to settle Irish questions.
-Therefore, he and a friend fired at British troops with a Mauser rifle provided by Conradh na Gaeilge.
-The resentment O'Malley felt at the shooting by firing squad of three of the signatories to the proclamation turned to rage at the execution in early May of John MacBride, whom he also knew from visits to the family home.
+Therefore, he and a school friend attacked British troops with a rifle.
+"My father was given one, a German Mauser", he was told, "... by a soldier who brought it back from the front".
+This was O'Malley's first experience of using a weapon, a dangerous action that could have cost him his life.
+He and his friend made their escape before they were surrounded, but not before agreeing to meet up the following night.
+One commentator states that those responsible for O'Malley's pension claim in the 1930s "appear to have taken him at his word for the three days of peripatetic sniping activity" in the second part of Easter week.
+The resentment O'Malley felt at the shooting by firing squad of three of the signatories to the proclamation turned to rage at the execution in early May of John MacBride, whom he knew from visits to the family home.